Skip to main content

 We've named this 'Catch-all' and given a basic description (only you/ coaches will see this).

-As this journey will be for everyone from Lead > Trial > Customer simply leave all the boxes in the pop up blank and click 'add journey'.
+As this journey will be for everyone from Lead > Trial > Customer simply add all 3 stages into the 'Target Stages' box as in the image below and then click 'add journey'.
 (We will cover all those other configurations in step 2 when we look at building unique journey types).

 Step 2 - Creating Unique Journey Types